LittleKidd0/downloader-music-spotify/README.md

 **2: Use the tool in windows 10!**

 **3: Differentiate between systems for file downloads**

+**4: The default format is "m4a" and the song bitrate is 128Kbps by default.**

 # version 1.3
 **4: New playlist download method**